DBStirling/syde-webring/README.md

 7. On github, click the green **Create pull request** button.
 If forked, this will appear in your forked repository.

-8. **Done!** Wait for your PR to be reviewed and merged if everything looks good (no typos or innappropriate content).
+8. **Done!** Wait for your PR to be reviewed and merged if everything looks good (no typos or inappropriate content).

 ## Don't see your skill?
 Follow the steps above to make a pull request and edit the skillOptions.js file to add your own skill.
 Please only do so if there is a large oversight, like a missing skillset, NOT for similar or synonymous titles (i.e. Product Designer & UX/UI Designer).